-Siege of storms: D.C. area could see thundery downpours daily through the weekend
+Severe thunderstorm watch for D.C. area until 9 p.m.

 The storms of the past two days have erupted despite a lack of a triggering cold front or any severe thunderstorm watches issued by the Weather Service.

 But storms have erupted amid a hot, humid and unstable weather pattern creating buoyant pockets of air that accelerate upward.
-The instability is courtesy of a zone of high pressure near Bermuda which circulates tropical air northward around its western limb.
+The instability is courtesy of a zone of high pressure near Bermuda that circulates tropical air northward around its western limb.

-The storms have formed despite limited wind shear, the increase in wind speed (and at times, direction) with altitude which help sustain storms by tilting their updrafts.
+The storms have formed despite limited wind shear, the increase in wind speed (and at times, direction) with altitude that help sustain storms by tilting their updrafts.
 The lack of shear is tied to rather weak winds in middle and upper levels of the atmosphere as the jet stream has migrated northward into Canada.

-In the absence of much shear, some storm cells have still become severe, but only briefly, before their updrafts have become snuffed out by heavy rain.
-We call these “pulse” storms and they will continue to dominate the next few days.
+In the absence of much shear, some storm cells have still become severe but only briefly, before their updrafts have become snuffed out by heavy rain.
+We call these “pulse” storms, and they will continue to dominate the next few days.

 The setup for Monday’s storms